PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     ```bash
     ╭───────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
     │ Provisioning infrastructure for your work pool my-ecs-pool will require:                                          │
     │                                                                                                                   │
     │          - Creating an IAM user for managing ECS tasks: prefect-ecs-user                                          │
     │          - Creating and attaching an IAM policy for managing ECS tasks: prefect-ecs-policy                        │
     │          - Storing generated AWS credentials in a block                                                           │
     │          - Creating an ECS cluster for running Prefect flows: prefect-ecs-cluster                                 │
     │          - Creating a VPC with CIDR 172.31.0.0/16 for running ECS tasks: prefect-ecs-vpc                          │
+    │          - Creating an ECR repository for storing Prefect images: prefect-flows                                   │
     ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
     Proceed with infrastructure provisioning? [y/n]: y
     Provisioning IAM user